Jerry Goldsmith: 1970s

 Goldsmith concluded the decade composing the score for Star Trek: The Motion Picture (1979).
 Having been Gene Roddenberry's initial choice to compose the original Star Trek pilot "The Cage" yet being unable to do so due to scheduling conflicts, Goldsmith was the first pick of both Paramount Pictures and director Robert Wise to compose a score for The Motion Picture.
 Faced with composing a new Star Trek theme for the film, Goldsmith initially struggled for inspiration, and proceeded to compose as much of the score as possible before the need to develop the main title theme.
-His initial score for the scene in which the newly-refit Starship Enterprise is revealed to the audience was not well received by the filmmakers, director Robert Wise feeling that it lacked a strong thematic hook and evoked sailing ships.
+His initial score for the scene in which the newly-refitted Starship Enterprise is revealed to the audience was not well received by the filmmakers, director Robert Wise feeling that it lacked a strong thematic hook and evoked sailing ships.
 Though somewhat irked by its rejection, Goldsmith consented to re-work his initial idea and finally arrived at the Star Trek theme which was ultimately used.
 The film's soundtrack also provided a debut for the Blaster Beam, an electronic instrument 12 to 15 ft long, created by musician Craig Huxley.
 The Blaster had steel wires connected to amplifiers fitted to the main piece of aluminum; the device was played with an artillery shell.
 Goldsmith heard it and immediately decided to use it for V'Ger's cues.
 An enormous pipe organ first plays the V'Ger theme on the Enterprise's approach, a literal indication of the machine's power.
 His score for The Motion Picture earned him Academy Award and Golden Globe Award nominations, and was one of the AFI's 250 nominees for the top twenty-five American film scores.
 Goldsmith would later compose the scores for Star Trek V: The Final Frontier (1989) (which included a revised arrangement of the theme from The Motion Picture), Star Trek: First Contact (1996), Star Trek: Insurrection (1998), and Star Trek: Nemesis (2002), as well as the theme to the television series Star Trek: Voyager in 1995.
 In addition, his theme for The Motion Picture, as arranged by Dennis McCarthy, was reused as the theme for Star Trek: The Next Generation in 1987.